frankforte/quantumphp/README.md

 ## Overview
-QuantumPHP is a PHP and JavaScript library that can log server side variables directly to the JavaScript console in various browsers like Firefox Quantum, without the requirement of a browser extension or add-on.
+QuantumPHP is a PHP and JavaScript library that can log server side variables directly to the developer tools console in various browsers like Firefox Quantum, with or  without the use of a browser extension or add-on.

 ## Requirements